Tennessee passes bill requiring drunk drivers to pay child support if they kill parent of a minor - NewsBreak

 - The financial needs and resources of the child

-- The financial resources and needs of the surviving parent or guardian of the child, including the state if the child is in the custody of the department of children’s services
+- The financial resources and needs of the surviving parent or guardian of the child.
+If the child is in the custody of the state, the court would consider the resources provided by the department of children’s services

 - The standard of living to which the child is accustomed